MARY OF TECK

 As the First World War raged over Europe, Mary spent a lot of time visiting wounded soldiers in hospital which is said to have caused her great emotional stress.
 With anti-German feelings running high, George V dropped the family’s German titles, renaming the royal household to Windsor, and ordering other British royals to do the same.

 After the war ended, Mary continued to be a source of strength to her husband during his frequent bouts of ill-health, and carried out her public engagements with dignity despite the social unrest plaguing the country.
-King George’s health continued to decline and he eventually died on 20 January 1936, with his eldest son, David, succeeding to the throne as Edward VIII.
-Within a year, the British monarchy was in crisis when David announced his intention to marry his American mistress, Wallis Simpson.
-When David was told he could not marry Wallis and remain king, he chose to abdicate in favour of his younger brother, Albert, who became George VI.
-While Mary would always have great affection for David, she never forgave him for abandoning his royal duty and refused to acknowledge Wallis Simpson, either in private or in public.
+King George’s health continued to decline and he eventually died on 20 January 1936, with his eldest son, Edward, succeeding to the throne as Edward VIII.
+Within a year, the British monarchy was in crisis when Edward announced his intention to marry his American mistress, Wallis Simpson.
+When Edward was told he could not marry Wallis and remain king, he chose to abdicate in favour of his younger brother, Albert, who became George VI.
+While Mary would always have great affection for Edward, she never forgave him for abandoning his royal duty and refused to acknowledge Wallis Simpson, either in private or in public.

 When the Second World War broke out in Europe, George VI urged his mother to leave London for her own safety and she reluctantly moved to Badminton House, Gloucestershire, with her niece, Mary Somerset, Duchess of Beaufort.
 Never one to sit still, Mary supported the war effort by visiting troops and directing efforts to collect scrap metal.
-In 1942, tragedy struck when her youngest son, George, Duke of Kent was killed in an air crash while on active service.
+In 1942, tragedy struck when her youngest son, George, Duke of Kent, was killed in an air crash while on active service.
 When the war ended, Mary returned to Marlborough House in London.

 During her lifetime, Mary was an avid collector, particularly of objects and jewellery with royal connections.
 She was quite aggressive in her collecting and if she admired something while visiting, said object more than likely found its way into her collection.
 However, Mary’s vast knowledge of royal artefacts did have a positive side as many loaned out treasures were finally returned to their rightful owners.
 The most famous of Mary’s belongings has to be the exquisite doll house created by Sir Edwin Lutyens to hold her miniatures.